 The Eremo delle Carceri

-The Eremo delle Carceri is a fascinating place that can be found going up the Subasio mountain, starting from Assisi.
-It raises around a cave that was the place where St. Francisco loved to take refuge for praying.
+The Eremo delle Carceri is a fascinating place that can be found partway up Mount Subasio, starting from Assisi.
+The hermitage is built around a cave where St. Francisco used to take refuge for praying.

-In 1215, indeed, Benedictines donated this place to him.
-The ermitage, in comparison with the original architecture, has undergone an enlargement wanted by Bernardino da Siena in 1400.
+In 1215 the Benedictines donated this place to him.
+The hermitage was enlarged from its original architecture by Bernardino da Siena in 1400.

 You enter in a small triangular courtyard with a well in its center.
-The legend narrates that water would have flown thanks to a miracle of St. Francis.
-From the backyard's parapet you can observe a beautiful view through a Subasio's gorge that opens onto the Spoleto's plain.
+The legend narrates that water flowed thanks to a miracle of St. Francis.
+From the parapet behind you can observe a beautiful view through a gorge that opens onto the plain of Spoleto.